Blood pressure is a measure of the force your heart exerts to pump blood around your body.

 If you stand up after a period of lying down, blood tends to collect in the legs and abdomen and so the heart has to work hard to quickly pump blood to the brain.
 At the same time the tone of small arteries and capillaries increases.
 Both of these mechanisms help to control blood flow and regulate blood pressure, but in Parkinson’s these adjustments can be much slower or may not happen at all and so blood pressure can fall sharply and be slow to return to normal.
 Maintaining adequate blood pressure can also be affected by Parkinson’s medications, particularly levodopa and dopamine agonists.

-In a rare type of Parkinsonism called multiple system atrophy (MSA), low blood pressure is common.
+In a rare type of parkinsonism called multiple system atrophy (MSA), low blood pressure is a common early symptom.
 This is because the autonomic nervous system is more severely affected than in Parkinson’s.

 It is unlikely that you will experience any serious problems from postural hypotension if your Parkinson’s medication is built up gradually, your blood pressure closely monitored and you follow the suggestions given in the 'How can I help myself section?' below.